abdulhamid261/create_tables.py/README.md

 ### Introduction

-A startup called **kikkify** wanted to analyze the data they've been collecting on songs and user activity on their new music streaming app.
-The analytics team was particularly interested in understanding what songs users are listening to.
-Currently, they don't have an easy way to query their data, which resides in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.
+An idea named **kikkify**, to analyze the data that's been collecting on songs and user activity on a music streaming app.
+The analytics part was particularly interested in understanding what songs users are listening to.
+Currently, there are no easy way to query the data, which resides in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.

-They'd like a data engineer to create a **mysql database** with tables designed to optimize queries on song play analysis, and bring you on the project.
+The idea was to create a **mysql database** with tables designed to optimize queries on song play analysis, and bring you on the project.

 Goals for the projects are to: